mlare/vodary/ourforerunners.markdown

 ---
 layout: default
-title: Our forerunners, in ideas and technology
+title: Our forerunners, in ideas and in technologies
 ---

 # {{ page.title }}